 Responsible breeders never sell their puppies to pet shops or commercial brokers.
 Basenji pups that are for sale in pet shops are produced for profit, and without regard to health or temperament.
 The breeders of these puppies are not available as a resource for new owners, and responsible breeders can usually provide better and more accurate breed-specific advice than the staff of a pet shop.
 Also, a Basenji puppy from a pet shop often costs far more than a companion puppy from a responsible breeder.

-HAVE THE SIRE AND DAM OF YOUR LITTER BEEN TESTED FOR FANCONI WITH THE DIRECT DNA FANCONI TEST?
+HAVE THE SIRE AND DAM OF YOUR LITTER BEEN TESTED FOR FANCONI WITH THE DIRECT DNA FANCONI TEST and the DNA TEST FOR PRA?
 WHAT ARE THE RESULTS?
 (ALL RESULTS ARE PUBLISHED ON AN OPEN DATA BASE WITH OFA) Go to www.basenji.org and learn about the DNA test for Fanconi.

 1 | How long have you been involved with Basenjis?